 - Won a program-record 11 regular-season home games, 11 regular-season road games and had a program-record 11-game road winning streak

 Canisius has also seen success academically under Zeh, including:

-- Posting a perfect APR score of 1,000 in each of the last three years of available data
+- Posting a perfect APR score of 1,000 in each of the last four years of available data

 - Ranking 10th among Division I women’s basketball programs during the 2010-11 academic year with a team cumulative GPA of 3.441 for the season.

-- Earning two NCAA Division I Academic Performance Program public recognition awards (2007-08 and 2006-07).
+- Earning three NCAA Division I Academic Performance Program public recognition awards (2012-13, 2007-08 and 2006-07).
 The public recognition awards are presented to the best academically performing teams that rank in the top 10 percent within their sport in the NCAA Division I Academic Progress Rate (APR).

 Prior to taking over the women’s program at the College, Zeh spent seven seasons as an assistant on the Canisius men's basketball coaching staff.
 He helped recruit Brian Dux, who was named the 2002 MAAC men’s basketball Scholar-Athlete of the Year, and Toby Foster, the 2004 Scholar-Athlete of the Year.
 Both players joined Hodari Mallory as the only class in school history to have three players score 1,000 career points.
 Zeh was also on the bench during the 2000-01 season, when the men’s program registered a 20-11 record and a trip to the Metro Atlantic Athletic Conference Championship game.